GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 Software architecture is often described as a high-level system design, which operates on the level of system layers and subsystems, rather than on the level of separate modules or classes.

-In narrowest sense, software architecture is the art of maintaining dependencies and boundaries between coarse-grained system components to keep system testable, maintainable and evolvable.
+In the narrowest sense, software architecture is the art of maintaining dependencies and boundaries between coarse-grained system components to keep the system testable, maintainable, and evolvable.
 To do this you need to learn a set of *architectural patterns*, described, for example, in the books: "Java Application Architecture" by Kirk Knoernschild, or now mostly obsolete "Patterns of Enterprise Application Architecture" by Martin Fowler.

-In the broader sense, software architecture is an engineering discipline which is concerned with keeping the system in accordance with various criteria and requirements (mostly non-functional).
+In the broader sense, software architecture is an engineering discipline that is concerned with keeping the system in accordance with various criteria and requirements (mostly non-functional).
 To master it you need to learn a set of *architectural styles*, which are described in the books: "Fundamentals of Software Architecture" by Mark Richards, Neal Ford, or also in [AOSA](https://aosabook.org/en/index.html).